110chang/metalsmith-test/src/other.md

 ---
-title: other page
+title: Other page
 layout: layout.jade
-description: hogehoge
+description: This is other page in root directory
 ---

-Other page
+## Other page